Frequently Asked Questions

-You do not have to have a membership to schedule, however, if you choose not to do a membership, a $25 surcharge will be added to your appointment and includes up to 4 add-ons.
-If you are a client that grooms their pet regularly (4-6 weeks) we highly recommend signing up so that you may recieve the monthly coupons.
+You do not have to have a membership to schedule, however, if you choose not to do a membership, a $30 surcharge will be added to your appointment and includes up to 4 add-ons.
+If you are a client that grooms their pet regularly (4-6 weeks) we highly recommend signing up for at least a Bronze membership.

 Can I drop my dog off early?

 Yes, you can drop your dog off early on your appointment day.
 Please note, however, that dropping off early does not guarantee that your dog will get done sooner.
 Also, there may be an additional stay fee added to your appointment so that we can have enough staff to care for your dog (things such as taking them out for a quick walk and maintaining their water bowl).
 If you need to drop off early, please let us know ahead of time so that we know to expect you.